 Google search console is a tool that lets you track all of the keywords and phrases that people enter into Google to find your content.
 It’s an official tool to submit your XML sitemap to stimulate your Google indexing process.
 With this, you can keep track of your technical SEO, DNS errors, security issues, crawl rate, etc. This is essential for optimizing your blog for organic search results.

-4. Use a domain name that is relevant to your niche:
+4. Use a domain name that is relevant to your niche

 If you want to attract visitors to your blog, it makes sense to choose a domain name related to your topic.
-For example, if you sell handmade jewellery, you could choose a domain like “handmadejewelryblog.com.”
+For example, if you sell handmade jewelry, you could choose a domain like “handmadejewelryblog.com.”
 On the other hand, if you sell dog food, you could choose something like “dogfoodblogname.com.”

 Domain name Best practices: